OlisaNsonwu/diyar/README.md

 ### Record linkage

-Use `links()` to create a unique identifier for matching records using a multistage deterministic linkage approach to record linkage.
+Use `links()` to create a unique identifier for matching records based on a multistage deterministic approach to record linkage.

 ``` r
 attr_1 <- c(1, 1, 1, NA, NA, NA, NA, NA)